mozilla-iam/cis/docs/PersonAPI.md

 classification:workgroup:staff_only (Staff data)
 classification:mozilla_confidential (staff or/and NDA'd data)
-classification:individual (Individual confidential data - most sensitive) display:null (fields that do not use the display levels such as `user_id` - this scope is necessary to get them!) display:public display:authenticated (user indicate this is to be shown only to users that are authenticated with the system) display:vouched (user indicate this is to be shown to vouched profiles only)
+classification:individual (Individual confidential data - most sensitive) display:none (fields that do not use the display levels such as `user_id` - this scope is necessary to get them!) display:public display:authenticated (user indicate this is to be shown only to users that are authenticated with the system) display:vouched (user indicate this is to be shown to vouched profiles only)